dj-stripe/dj-stripe/docs/settings.rst

 ==================================================

 If you choose to use a custom subscriber model, you'll need a way to pull it from ``request``.
 That's where this callback comes in.
-It must be a callable that takes a request object and returns an instance of DJSTRIPE_SUBSCRIBER_MODEL
+It must be a callable or importable string to a callable that takes a request object and returns an instance of DJSTRIPE_SUBSCRIBER_MODEL

 Examples: